JetBrains/ring-ui/rfc/JT-93843-Token-Refresh-Coordination.md

 When no rejected token is known, `forceTokenUpdate()` snapshots the stored token before the backend status check.
 This keeps a sibling refresh that happens during the backend check visible as a changed token.

 Silent refresh runs under a Web Lock named by `clientId`.
-The lock callback only returns `{token}` or `{error}`.
+The lock callback normalizes refresh results into either a token result or an error result.
 Dialog and redirect fallback are handled after the lock is released.

 Lock acquisition is bounded by `TOKEN_REFRESH_LOCK_TIMEOUT`.
 If the Web Locks API is unavailable, lock acquisition times out, or lock acquisition rejects, the tab falls back to the previous unsynchronized refresh behavior.